juanluisbaptiste/docker-postfix/README.md

 It also includes rsyslog to enable logging to stdout.

 _If you want to follow the development of this project check out [my blog](http://not403.blogspot.com.co/search/label/postfix)._

+### Available image tags

+This image has been built on CentOS 7 since its inception, but the new CentOS 8 does [not include supervisor](https://github.com/juanluisbaptiste/docker-postfix/issues/16) anymore, so I have started migrating this image to Alpine linux.
+So currently there are two image tags available:

+  * juanluisbaptiste/postfix:latest, current CentOS 7 based image
+  * juanluisbaptiste/postfix:alpine, new Alpine based image

+If testing goes well for some time, then the current CentOS image will be replaced by the new Alpine one, and _latest_ tag will point to it.

 ### Build instructions